The best things to do away from the track in Manama and Bahrain at the 2021 Bahrain Grand Prix on March 26-28.

-If you’ve got a day or two spare either side of the F1 weekend, there’s plenty of things to do in Bahrain.
-The beauty of this tiny country (which is similar in size to diminutive Singapore) is that you can cover a lot of it in a short space of time, and organizing a car and driver is both cheap and easy through your hotel if you want to do a lot of sightseeing and traveling about.
-It’s also a lot more liberal and cosmopolitan than most of its neighbors, whilst retaining an authentic Arabian culture.
-There’s enough to see and do in and around Manama if you’re going to spend up to a week here.
+If you’ve got a day or two spare either side of the F1 weekend, there’s plenty to do in Bahrain.
+The beauty of this tiny country (which is similar in size to diminutive Singapore) is that you can cover a lot of it in a short space of time; organizing a car and driver is both cheap and easy through your hotel if you want to do some sightseeing.
+Bahrain is also a lot more liberal and cosmopolitan than most of its neighbors, whilst retaining an authentic Arabian culture.
 Here are some of our top attractions in Bahrain.

 Saudi Causeway Restaurant Tower

 A series of bridges separate Bahrain from Saudi Arabia, and you can stop for a cup of tea or a meal at the halfway point across the King Fahd causeway and take in the staggering panoramas.
 The tower itself – pictured – is a spectacle to behold, sitting high above the water like a spaceship.
 Go for the views, not just the food!
 Click here to learn more.

 Delve into Bahrain’s History